open-broker/specification/schema-docs/PrivateUnsecuredLoanDelayedProcessing.md

 https://open-broker.org/schema/v0/se/PrivateUnsecuredDelayedProcessing
 ```

-An event indicating that the application was rejected
+An event indicating that processing of the application is delayed

 | Abstract | Extensible | Status | Identifiable | Custom Properties | Additional Properties | Defined In |